graipher/bluewalker/README.md

 ## Installing

-### Using go get
+### Using go install

-On Linux, with go 1.15 or newer installed:
+On Linux, with go 1.16 or newer installed:

 ```
-$ go get gitlab.com/jtaimisto/bluewalker
+$ go install gitlab.com/jtaimisto/bluewalker@latest
 ```

 This will install the binary to ~/bin by default.